ValkaHonda/json-web-token/README.md

 # json-web-token
-JWT is allowing for to authorize client-side frameworks like Angular.
+JWT is allowing for authorizing client-side frameworks like Angular.